ZupIT/beagle-docs/content/en/backend/customization/beagle-framework.md

 ---

 This section explains how to create a backend without using frameworks such as Spring or Micronaut.
-You will find the tools to create a BFF to your project.
+You will find the tools to create a BFF for your project.

-It's important to say that:
+It's important to mention:

-- Beagle was created to be independent, you dont need a specific backend structure.
+- Beagle was created to be independent, you don't need a specific backend structure.
-- `starters` of the initial configuration already does all the process described in this page and automatically add the configuration below:
+- `starters` of the initial configuration already does all the processes described on this page and automatically add the configuration below:

 {{% alert color="danger" %}}
 The initial configuration customization does not apply to this module.